How to Protect Raised Beds From Tunneling Animals

 Think of your garden fence as a complete system.
 It needs to protect your plants from below the soil line and extend high enough to prevent animals from climbing or jumping over.
 This might sound like a lot of work, but getting it right from the start saves you countless headaches later.
 For an all-in-one solution, our Animal Barrier Gardens are designed with this multi-level protection in mind, giving you a durable raised bed with an integrated fence to guard against a wide range of garden pests.
 By understanding the different components of an effective barrier, you can build a fortress for your veggies that will last for years.

-Hardware Cloth vs. Wire Mesh: What to Use
+Hardware Cloth vs. Wire Mesh: Which Should You Use?

 When you’re choosing a material to line the bottom of your raised beds, you’ll see options like wire mesh, chicken wire, and hardware cloth.
 For stopping tunneling animals, hardware cloth is the clear winner.
 It’s a strong, galvanized metal mesh with very small openings, typically 1/4 inch wide.